ben-barbier/WP-Splash-Image/readme.txt

 Yes, verify if `<?php wp_head(); ?>` and `<?php wp_footer(); ?>` exist in your theme...
 These two methods are necessary for the proper functioning of WSI.

-This plugins not working with WP-Splah-Image :
+List of plugins not working with WP-Splah-Image :
 * [nivo-slider-for-wordpress](http://wordpress.org/extend/plugins/nivo-slider-for-wordpress/)

 = Sometimes, my splash image is not well centered.
 Idea ? =